 There are many areas of design and implementation to take into consideration when creating a structural glazing installation, including installation feasibility, access to site, experienced installers, weatherproofing and precise silicone application.

 As each installation of architectural glass created by IQ Glass is bespoke and designed to suit each design requirement this in-depth working knowledge of frameless glazing and its working boundaries is imperative.

 With an in-house installations team with a dedicated mastic division, experienced contract managers and a long and extensive history of frameless glass detailing and design IQ Glass really are the first choice for architects and designers looking to create a frame-less, structural glass assembly.

 - Structural Glass Floors

 - Frameless ‘Picture’ Windows

-If you have any questions about using structural glass on your project speak to the experts at IQ Glass by calling the team on 01494 722 880 or emailing your questions to email@example.com.
+If you have any questions about using architectural glass on your commercial project speak to the experts at IQ Glass by calling the team on 01494 722 880 or emailing your questions to firstname.lastname@example.org.
 Our experts are also on hand throughout our Live Chat feature on our website to answer your quick queries.